Olympus E-M10 III vs Panasonic GX7

-Both the E-M10 III and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 III and the GX7 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 III and GX7 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic GX7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic GX7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.